CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

     https://portal.azure.com
     ```

-    > **Note:** If prompted with a sign-in window, kindly sign in using the provided Azure credentials
+    > **Note:** If not already logged in, use the below credentials in the sign-in window, to sign in using the provided Azure credentials

       - Enter your **Email/Username:** <inject key="AzureAdUserEmail"></inject> and click **Next** to continue.